keycult/keycult-resources/pages/mydoc/specs_no_2_tkl.md

 - New plate design for increased flex (compatible with original release, details TBA)
 - Case height increased slightly so that keycaps appear to sit lower in the case (actual height from desk to plate is unchanged)
 - New custom-molded silicone bumpon feet (compatible with original release)

+### No. 2 Rev. 2

+The No. 2 Rev. 2 is the first batch of No. 2's manufactured in Raleigh, NC.
+The revision features small internal changes to help with manufacturing, the aesthetics of the keyboard are the same.

 ## Build Guide